Short Answer Summary

 For Northern Lights photography, your priority order should be stability, battery warmth, lens brightness, manual control and personal comfort.
 A good aurora image is usually made by standing in the right dark place with a stable setup, not by owning the newest camera body.

-The best Arctic photography investment is not usually a new camera.
-It is a tripod, spare batteries, warm hands and enough patience to wait in the cold.
+The best Arctic photography investment is usually not a new camera body.
+It is a tripod, spare batteries, warm hands and enough patience to stay outside when conditions become good.

 | Gear Decision | Priority | Why It Matters | Best First Step |